 Translation:Slow down, please.

 Edit: Nevermind, it seems like my actions must have altered the flux of the space time continuum and changed the outcome of the future.
-"Please slow down" was accepted June 25th.
+Duolingo emailed me that "Please slow down" was accepted on June 25th 2019.

 Same today as well, and there are couple of answers like this on this lesson that are just silly in that way.